-Being competent to dive to 35m allows most divers to do all the diving they want in the UK and abroad.
-At these depths you can access the majority of UK wreck diving, and with Sport Diver skills you can extend your dive times safely and relax to take in your surroundings and any wildlife you encounter.
+Being competent to dive to 40m allows most divers to do all the diving they want in the UK and abroad.
+At these depths you can access the majority of UK wreck diving, and with Sports Diver skills you can extend your dive times safely and relax to take in your surroundings and any wildlife you encounter.

-Qualifying as a Sport Diver will also enable you to take part in a wider variety of BSAC Skill Development Courses to increase your diving skills.
+Qualifying as a Sports Diver will also enable you to take part in a wider variety of BSAC Skill Development Courses to increase your diving skills.

-You can sign up to do the Sports Diver course by joining a BSAC club.
+You can sign up to become a Sports Diver by joining a BSAC club.
 Find a club

 Training at your local BSAC club allows you to learn at your own pace, spreading your training sessions over several weeks.
 You’ll be taught by highly trained volunteer instructors and will attend club training sessions with other BSAC members.

-You don’t need any special kit to become an Sports Diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.
+You don’t need any special kit to become a Sports Diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.

-You’ll receive a training pack when you sign up, which contains all the learning materials you’ll need.
+You’ll receive the necessary training pack when you sign up, which contains all the learning materials you’ll need.
 We recommended you also buy a Dive Profile Red Logbook and BSAC Nitrox Decompression Tables, available from the BSAC shop.

 Your next steps – developing your skills

-After completing Sport Diver training and consolidating your skills, your options for diving significantly expand.
+After completing Sports Diver and consolidating your skills, your options for diving significantly expand.

 - You could learn to plan and lead dives by doing the Dive Leader course, which is the next grade in BSAC’s Diver Training Programme, and takes you further on the path to helping organise dives and expeditions within your club.

 - You could develop specific skills to expand your diving interests further.
-There are more than 30 BSAC Skill Development Courses (SDCs) open to Sports Divers from Ice Diving or Underwater Photography, to Closed Circuit Rebreather Diver and Sports Mixed Gas Diver training.
+There are more than 30 BSAC Skill Development Courses (SDCs) open to Sports Divers from Ice Diving or Underwater Photography, to Accelerated Decompression Procedures and Twinset training.